Microsoft Entra Verified ID architecture overview

-In the scenario above, both the issuer and verifier have a DID, and a DID document.
+In the scenario, both the issuer and verifier have a DID, and a DID document.
 The DID document contains the public key, and the list of DNS web domains associated with the DID (also known as linked domains).

 Woodgrove (issuer) signs their employees’ VCs with its private key; similarly, Proseware (verifier) signs requests to present a VC using its key, which is also associated with its DID.

 A trust system is the foundation in establishing trust between decentralized systems.
 It can be a distributed ledger or it can be something centralized, such as DID Web.

 “A distributed ledger is a noncentralized system for recording events.
 These systems establish sufficient confidence for participants to rely upon the data recorded by others to make operational decisions.
 They typically use distributed databases where different nodes use a consensus protocol to confirm the ordering of cryptographically signed transactions.
 The linking of digitally signed transactions over time often makes the history of the ledger effectively immutable.”

 When you examine a verifiable credential solution, it's helpful to understand how decentralized identity architectures can be combined with centralized identity architectures to provide a solution that reduces risk and offers significant operational benefits.

 This architectural overview follows the journey of a job candidate and employee, who applies for and accepts employment with an organization.
 It then follows the employee and organization through changes where verifiable credentials can augment centralized processes.